 Other publications include: The silent morning: culture, memory and the armistice, 1918 (Manchester University Press, 2013).
 The First World War: literature, music, memory (The Journal of First World War Studies, Routledge), The Cambridge Companion to Women Composers (CUP, forthcoming), Literary Britten: (a compendium of essays examining Britten’s music through his relationship to his texts) (CUP, forthcoming).

 She has been awarded a Leverhulme Early Career Fellowship to write her next biography, The Fateful Voyage, charting the friendship of Rupert Brooke and composers William Denis Browne and FS Kelly.
-The radio version of the book will be broadcast on Radio 3 on 24 June 2014 from the City of London Festival, performed by James Gilchrist, Matthew Cammelle and Iain Burnside.
+The radio version of the book was broadcast on Radio 3 on 24 June 2014 from the City of London Festival, performed by James Gilchrist, Matthew Cammelle and Iain Burnside.

 Kate is interested in developing the concept of the recital, experimenting with blending biography and archival research with elements taken from the theatre and the concert platform.
 Her dramatized recitals The Fateful Voyage, A Music of One’s Own, The Dark Pastoral, Literary Britten and To His Love are performed regularly throughout the UK by leading actors and singers including Fiona Shaw, Sarah Connolly and Simon Russell Beale.
 The Dark Pastoral has also been recorded as a CD (Altara Records).